July 09, 2020

 NORD gratefully acknowledges Zacory Kobylarz, NORD Editorial Intern from the University of Notre Dame, and Stephen Robertson, FRACP, DPhil, Curekids Professor of Pediatric Genetics, Dunedin School of Medicine, University of Otago, New Zealand, for assistance in the preparation of this report.

-Otopalatodigital syndrome type I and II are rare X-linked genetic disorders in which complete expression of the disease occurs only in males.
-Females may be mildly affected with some of the symptoms.
+Otopalatodigital syndromes type I and II are rare X-linked genetic disorders in which complete expression of the disease occurs only in males.
+Females may be affected with some of the symptoms.
 OPD type I is the milder form of the disease and is characterized by cleft palate, hearing loss and skeletal abnormalities in the skull and limbs.
-OPD type II includes these abnormalities as well as growth deficiency and abnormalities of the brain and is frequently not compatible with life.
+OPD type II includes these abnormalities as well as growth deficiency and, in a minority, abnormalities of the brain and is frequently not compatible with life.

 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

 The diagnosis of OPD type I or II is based on physical features and X-ray findings.
-Skeletal abnormalities associated with theses conditions can sometimes be seen on a prenatal ultrasound exam.
-Clinical molecular genetic testing is available for mutations in the FLNA gene.
+Clinical molecular genetic testing for mutations in the FLNA gene is available to confirm the diagnosis.
+Skeletal abnormalities associated with these conditions can sometimes be seen on a prenatal ultrasound exam.

-Genetic counseling is appropriate for patients and their families.
+Genetic counseling is recommended for patients and their family members.

 TTY: (866) 411-1010

 Some current clinical trials also are posted on the following page on the NORD website: